 How many Terminals are there?

-> The airport has three terminals, one international and two domestic terminals.
-These are located adjacent to each other but require a bus or train transfer.
+The airport has three terminals, one international and two domestic terminals.
+These are located adjacent to each other, but travel between the domestic and international terminals require a bus or train transfer.

-> Terminal 1 – International Terminal
+Terminal 1 – International Terminal

 Terminal 2 – Domestic Flights – Virgin, Jetstar, Rex Qantas (flight numbers QF1600 up)

 Terminal 3 – Domestic flights Qantas (all flight numbers QF0400-1599)

 The terminals are usually just referred to as T1, T2 and T3.

 How do you transfer between terminals at Sydney Airport?

 Some airlines, such as Qantas and Virgin, offer free transfers for selected connecting customers.
 There is also a free shuttle bus; the T-Bus which runs from 6.00am until 8.30pm.
 The journey takes approximately 15 minutes.

 If you are in a hurry, I suggest you take the train between terminals.
 The station is easy to find, the trip is less than 5 minutes, and it costs $6.40.
 You don’t need an Opal card you can buy a single ticket.
 A taxi can cost as much as $17-25 one way as traffic can be horrendous between terminals.